 We are living in an age of transformation.
 Every business is being forced to rethink, reshape and, in some cases, rebuild their structures and processes against a backdrop of unprecedented, ongoing digital change.
-With publishers at varying stages in their transformation journeys, we take a look at where you should go next: What are the technologies that will define your next phase?
+With publishers at varying stages in their transformation journeys, we took a look at where you should go next: What are the technologies that will define your next phase?
 What shifts in company culture and working practices are needed to make it work?
 How can you balance the value from data and artificial intelligence with the wisdom and knowledge of great people?

 (Wapping Ln, St Katharine's & Wapping, London E1W 2SF)